Download

 Why do you prefer @NamedQuery to Criteria?

-Criteria is only validated at runtime while named queries are validated at deployment
+Named queries introduce logic to entity classes.
+Criteria can be defined everywhere.
+Criteria is only validated at runtime while named queries are validated at deployment time.

 Named queries are quite handy if you know SQL.
-If you are querying a relational database
+If you are querying a relational database with Criteria without knowing SQL - well...
+Criteria has all mechanisms like joins and such.
+It basically is SQL.

-After writing this and visiting some pages on the usage of Criteria: At least for simple
+After writing this and visiting some pages on the usage of Criteria: At least for simple queries I prefer @NamedQuery (with anqu method support) to Criteria due to the following comparison on text to write:

 Named query to write, then use anqu method: